jeongmochoi/jeongmochoi.github.io/_pages/books.md

 ref: books
 ---

-This page lists authored and translated books.
+This page lists books I have authored and translated.

-## Authored Books

-Content to be added.

-## Translated Books

-Content to be added.